 Working in batches, grind the oats in a blender or food processor.
 Process until the oat flakes resemble a coarse flour.
 Optional: For a natural appearance, only partly grind the final batch (about a heaping cup), so that oat flakes remain recognizable.

 Place the ground oats in a large bowl.
 Add the remaining dry ingredients and mix well.

-Make a well in the center of your dry ingredients and add the water, molasses, honey, and oil.
-Mix with a large spoon or with your hands, to form a stiff dough.
+Make a well in the center of your dry ingredients and add the molasses, honey, and oil.
+Mix with a large spoon or with your hands.
+If the dough is crumbly add water 1/4 cup at a time to form a stiff dough.
 The dough should be just sticky enough to form a ball.
-If the dough is too crumbly, add water until you can roll a teaspoon of dough into a ball without crumbling.

 Preheat the oven to 250-degrees.
 Roll teaspoon-size pieces of dough into balls and place on a parchment lined cookie sheet.
 Flatten the balls with a the bottom of a small jar, or the palm of your hand.
 I like using the curved bottom of an empty cinnamon spice container.
 Make uniform 1 1/2-inch wafers, about 1/4-inch thick in the center.
 Arrange on a cookie sheet, about 1/2 inch apart.
 Fill 2 sheets.

 Bake for 45 minutes, rotating the sheets halfway through the baking time (switching top and bottom trays, and turning front to back).

 Lower the oven temperature to 225 degrees.
 Bake for another 45 minutes, as the oven temperature adjusts naturally to the lower temperature.

 Rotate the baking sheets again.
 Bake for another 30-45 minutes.